-When your company declares a dividend, the proceeds must be split equitably, according to the number of shares each shareholder owns at the time.
-In some cases, it may be possible for one or several shareholders to ‘waive’ their rights to receive a dividend.
-Here we look at what dividend waivers involve, and why you should be aware of the tax implications should they be used improperly.
+When a company declares a dividend, the proceeds must be split equitably, according to the number of shares each shareholder owns at the time.
+In some cases, it may be possible for one or several shareholders to ‘waive’ their rights to receive a dividend. improperly.

 What is a dividend waiver?